-Sec.
-16. NRS 433A.350 is hereby amended to read as follows: 433A.350 1.
-Upon admission to any public or private mental health facility [], or to a program of community-based or outpatient services, each consumer [of the facility] and the consumer's spouse and legal guardian, if any, must receive a written statement outlining in simple, nontechnical language all procedures for release provided by this chapter, setting out all rights accorded to such a consumer by this chapter and chapters 433 and 433B of NRS and, if the consumer has no legal guardian, describing procedures provided by law for adjudication of incompetency and appointment of a guardian for the consumer.
+433A.350 1.
+Upon admission to any public or private mental health facility or to a program of community-based or outpatient services, each consumer of the facility and the consumer's spouse and legal guardian, if any, must receive a written statement outlining in simple, nontechnical language all procedures for release provided by this chapter, setting out all rights accorded to such a consumer by this chapter and chapters 433 and 433B of NRS and, if the consumer has no legal guardian, describing procedures provided by law for adjudication of incompetency and appointment of a guardian for the consumer.

-2. Written information regarding the services provided by and means of contacting the local office of an agency or organization that receives money from the Federal Government pursuant to 42 U.S.C. §§ 10801 et seq., to protect and advocate the rights of persons with mental illnesses must be posted in each public and private mental health facility and in each location in which a program of community-based or outpatient services is provided and must be provided to each consumer [of such a facility] upon admission.
+Written information regarding the services provided by and means of contacting the local office of an agency or organization that receives money from the Federal Government pursuant to 42 U.S.C. §§ 10801 et seq., to protect and advocate the rights of persons with mental illnesses must be posted in each public and private mental health facility and in each location in which a program of community-based or outpatient services is provided and must be provided to each consumer to such a facility upon admission.

-Sec.
-17. NRS 433A.360 is hereby amended to read as follows: 433A.360 1.
-A clinical record for each consumer must be diligently maintained by any division facility, [or] private institution, [or] facility offering mental health services [.] or program of community-based or outpatient services.
+433A.360 1.
+A clinical record for each consumer must be diligently maintained by any division facility, [or] private institution, [or] facility offering mental health services H or program of community-based or outpatient services.
 The record must include information pertaining to the consumer's admission, legal status, treatment and individualized plan for habilitation.
 The clinical record is not a public record and no part of it may be released, except: